 Early Origins of the Pairburn family

-Another 331 words (24 lines of text) covering the years 1297, 1327, 1644 and 1680 are included under the topic Early Pairburn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Pairburn research.
+Another 166 words (12 lines of text) covering the years 1297, 1327, 1644 and 1680 are included under the topic Early Pairburn History in all our PDF Extended History products and printed products wherever possible.

 Pairburn Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Pairburn are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Pairburn include: Fairbairn, Fairbairns, Fairbarn, Fairborn, Fairborne and many more.